top of page

 Cardkive is a concierge service that transforms your graduation cards into a professionally photographed, custom hardcover memory book.
 No scanning, no DIY, no "I'll get to it eventually."

-The original cards can come back to you, or you can choose to have them recycled.
-Most people find they're happy to let go of the physical pile once they see how beautiful the finished keepsake book is.
+The original cards can come back to you, or you can have them recycled.
+Most people find they're happy to let go of the physical pile once they see how beautiful the finished book is.

 A Keepsake Worth Coming Back To